Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 Draw lines lightly with a pencil.

-Step 1: draw a circle.
+Step 1: draw a circle to start the head and face.

 Step 2: add an arch at the bottom left side of the circle (this curving line will guide you for the chin).